-Prolactin is a hormone that the pituitary gland produces.
-High levels of prolactin may occur due to medications, health conditions, or prolactinomas, which are benign tumors of the pituitary gland.
+Prolactin is a hormone produced by the pituitary gland.
+High levels can affect sexual and reproductive health.
+They may result from medication use, health conditions, or prolactinomas, benign tumors of the pituitary gland.

 Prolactin plays an important role in the healthy functioning of the body.
 Insufficient or excessive levels of prolactin may cause health issues.

 Noncancerous tumors of the pituitary gland, called prolactinomas, can cause high levels of prolactin and other health conditions.